Low Budget Filmmaking Equipment List: What Do You Actually Need?

 An area most newer filmmakers may not think about is storage.
 How are you going to record and store files?

 Most cameras today use SD cards, but others can use CFast cards or SSD drives.
-Have a look at the typical file sizes you can expect for cameras you are interested in.
+Look at the typical file sizes for cameras you are interested in.
 Here’s a guide that talks about 4K video and SD card sizes.

-Most cameras shoot in H.264 or a comparable codec that usually offers a reasonable file size – even when shooting 4K video.
+Most cameras shoot in H.264 or a comparable codec, which usually offers a reasonable file size—even when shooting 4K video.

-Check out our guide to the best SD card for 4K video here.
+Check out our guide to the best SD card for 4K video.

 For instance, a slow SD card will not work on a camera that records at a high bitrate.